MirelaGTulbure/gaec-lab/content/authors/emmavail/_index.md

 - Current Lab Members
 ---

- My primary experience is in hydrology-based remote sensing and corresponding development work.
+My primary research experience is in hydrology-based remote sensing, including analysis of wetland ecosystems, flood risk assessment in underserved communities and fragmented habitats, and maritime hazard identification.
+I am also deeply engaged in advancing flood mitigation strategies and exploring innovative applications of remote sensing, with a strong passion for integrating automation, AI, and development into my work.